cass-kul/cass-kul.github.io/_tutorials/rars.md

 ## Install instructions
 Make sure you have at least Java 8 installed.
 Most Linux distributions have something like `openjdk-8-jdk` in Ubuntu.
-If you are running Windows it is again a bit more complicated:
+If you are running Windows it is a bit more complicated:

     Download Java: https://java.com/en/download/
     Run the installer